forerunner2/visual_wholebody_isaaclab/README.md

   architecture used by the corresponding training script.
 - This project is under active development.
 Training performance and exact reproduction of the original results are not guaranteed yet.
-- Generated logs, checkpoints, caches, and experiment outputs should not be committed to Git.

 ## Original Project